agbs-uni-bremen/fsmlib-cpp/README.md

     - a main window implementation MainWindow.h, .cpp in folder window Some of the algorithms can be executed directly from the main program (if you build this, it is called fsm-main), in order to exemplify what the library functions can do.
 The library, however, contains also methods that are not exercised by fsm-main program.
 Therefore it is useful to browse all classes for other functionality that might also be useful for your applications.

-The repository also contains a file 'doxyfile' which can be used to create a class documentation using the doxygen tool.
+Documentation can be found in folder doc/.
+File 'doc/doxyfile' can be used to create a class documentation using the doxygen tool.
 This will be quite useful to explore the contents of the library.
+If you do not wish to create the documentation yourself, you can unpack the zip-archive doc/fsmlib-cpp-doc.zip and open file html/index.html in your browser.

  3. How to build the code for different platforms